protonemedia/laravel-splade-docs/x-toggle.md

 # X-Splade-Toggle Component

 The **Toggle Component** is a simplified variant of the Data Component, primarily meant to toggle boolean values.
-It exposes `toggle`, `setToggle` and `toggled` properties:
+It exposes `toggle`, `setToggle`, and `toggled` properties:

 ```blade
 <x-splade-toggle>